mpapazog/meraki-offline-logging/README.md

 npm install
 node server.js
 ```
-* The server will run and scan your organization with the frequency defined in variable Config.scanIntervalMinutes.
+* The server will run and scan your organization with the frequency defined in variable **Config.scanIntervalMinutes**.
 The default value is 60  minutes.
 If you want to quickly verify how subsequent scans will affect the database, you can lower this to 1 minute
+* To include a network in the scan process, either tag it in the Meraki dashboard with the label defined in **Config.logNetworksWithTag**, or set **Config.logEveryNetwork** to **true**
 * Use the MongoDBCompass tool that came with MongoDB to view the contents of your database

 # Useful links